marchoeppner/gabi/docs/usage.md

 This option should point to the base directory in which you have installed the pipeline references.
 See our [installation](installation.md) instructions for details.
 For users who have contributed a site-specific config file, this option does not need to be set.

-## Special options
+## Specialist options

 These options are only meant for users who have a specific reason to touch them.
 For most use cases, the defaults should be fine.

 ### `--subsample_reads` [ true|false, default = true]

 Perform sub-sampling of (long reads) prior to assembly.
 This is meant to deal with needlessly deep data sets that could otherwise result in excessive run times or crashes.
+The degree of sub-sampling is controlled by `--max_coverage` combined with `--genome_size`.

 ### `--max_coverage` [ default = '100x']

 If sub-sampling (`--subsample_reads`) is enabled, this is the target coverage.
-This option is combined with `--rasusa_genome_size`.
+This option is combined with `--genome_size`.

 ### `--genome_size` [ default = 6Mb ]